How Robotics Can Fulfill a Missing Line of Defense

 Robots are the missing piece in how far we’ve already come to address acts of evil or of nature.
 We have a shared appetite for safety and we are growing accustom to the change safeguards bring to our experience.
 It’s time to take our well-being to the next level.

-Alice DiSanto is Director of Marketing for Sharp Robotics Business Development.
+Alice DiSanto is Director of Marketing for Sharp Robotics Business Development and a Robolliance Expert Sponsor.
 To learn more about security applications for robots and drones, visit Robolliance Expert Corner.

 Security Is Our Business, Too